 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Lime tree stem.
 Light micrograph of a transverse section through the one-year-old woody stem of a lime (Tilia cordata) tree.
 The outer layer is cork (brown), underneath which is a layer of collenchyma (yellow-green).
-The raised areas in the cork are breathing pores (lenticels).
 The lower cortex has bands of phloem fibres (red-brown), between which are phloem sieve tubes (green).
 Under the phloem is a ring of cambium (brown circle) and a thick ring of wood (xylem, brown-green) composed of xylem vessels (large circular holes) and tracheid cells.
 The medullary rays (radial lines, yellow-green) transport water and minerals to the outside of the stem.
-The solid pith (centre) is composed of parenchyma cells (green-yellow).
-Magnification: x103 when printed 10 centimetres wide.
+The solid pith (bottom left) is composed of parenchyma cells (green-yellow).
+Magnification: x46 when printed 10 centimetres wide.

 Model release not available.
 Property release not required.